 Type: Mirrorless | Sensor: 24.5MP full-frame back-illuminated CMOS | Lens mount: Nikon Z mount | Screen: 3.2-inch tilt-angle touchscreen, 2,100,000 dots | Burst shooting: 12fps | Video: 4K | Weight: 675g with battery and memory card | User level: Beginner/enthusiast

 Are mirrorless cameras the future?
 Certainly not all photographers are sold on that statement, but there is a definite push from the major manufacturers.
 A key product of that movement is the Nikon Z6 full-frame mirrorless camera, an entry-level shooter that sits under Nikon's flagship, the Z7.
-Available from late November and on pre-order now, the Z6 sports 24.5 megapixels, an ISO range of ISO100–51,200, and full-frame 4K 30fps video capture.
-Although it's being sold by Amazon as a body-only deal, the Z6 can take large Nikkor Z lenses on a new larger diameter mount, though an adaptor is included that allows all Nikkor F mount lenses to fit.
+The Z6 sports 24.5 megapixels, an ISO range of ISO100–51,200, and full-frame 4K 30fps video capture.
+Although it's normally sold by Amazon as a body-only deal, the Z6 can take large Nikkor Z lenses on a new larger diameter mount, though an adaptor is included that allows all Nikkor F mount lenses to fit.

 Read more: Nikon Z6 review